9p4/jellyfin-plugin-sso/README.md

 ### Creating A Login Button On The Main Page

-In the Jellyfin administration UI, under "General", there is a "Branding" section.
+In the Jellyfin administration UI, under "Server", there is a "Branding" section.
 In that section, add the following code in the "Login disclaimer" block (replacing `PROVIDER_NAME` and the domain):

 ```html
 <form action="https://jellyfin.example.com/sso/OID/start/PROVIDER_NAME">